Azure-Samples/MqttApplicationSamples/scenarios/command/README.md

 The build script will copy the produced binary to `c/build/command`

-To run the C sample execute each line below in a different shell/terminal.
+To run the C sample, execute each line below in a different shell/terminal.

 ```bash
 # from folder scenarios/command